 How to Create a Seamless Transition for Your Company

 Going through a digital transformation, you organization is likely to experience a few obstacles here and there.
-As Atlassian Platinum Solutions Partners, we’ve pinpointed those that are most likely to occur and have created some guidelines to help you get past them quickly and ease your transition to the Atlassian Cloud.
+As Atlassian Platinum Solutions Partners, we’ve pinpointed a clear IAM Security Strategy that works and have created some guidelines to help you get past them quickly and ease your transition to the Atlassian Cloud.

 To create maximum efficiency, control costs, and create ease in enforcing security policies, Atlassian allows you to create a centralized system for identity management and governance through “Organizations”.

 It’s worth stating again the importance of incorporating an identity provider to secure user access through SAML single sign-on, or SSO.
 This allows you to ensure that all users are meeting your password requirements and authentication standards.
 It also allows you to automate user provisioning and de-activation.

 To take security one step further, be sure to incorporate these policies into your security enforcement protocols:

 - Two-step verification, otherwise known as 2FA (two-factor authentication).

 - Require users to adhere to strong password policies.